fabcoins-dot-info/fabcoins.info/_posts/2015-04-14-new-glossary.md

 The box allows finding the following by keyword, listed in the order they appear in the search:

-* Glossary entries (Fabcoin.org)
+* Glossary entries (Fabcoins.info)
-* RPCs  (Fabcoin.org)
+* RPCs  (Fabcoins.info)
 * Opcodes (Fabcoin Wiki)
 * BIPs (just notable and non-withdrawn BIPs; GitHub.com BIPs repo)
-* Fabcoin P2P protocol messages (Fabcoin.org)
+* Fabcoin P2P protocol messages (Fabcoins.info)

 The search uses [JQuery][] and [JQuery UI][], both MIT-licensed.
-Both are loaded from the Fabcoin.org server so there's no stats leakage when people load them.
+Both are loaded from the Fabcoins.info server so there's no stats leakage when people load them.

 [dev guide]: /en/developer-guide